-Located in Shimoda, Izu, the Uehara Museum of Art was established through donations of Buddhist art collected by the late Shokichi Uehara, former emeritus chairman of Taisho Pharmaceutical, and his wife, as well as modern paintings collected by the emeritus chairman Shoji Uehara.
+Uehara Museum of Art, located in Shimoda, Izu, was established through donations of Buddhist art collected by the late Shokichi Uehara, former emeritus chairman of Taisho Pharmaceutical, and his wife Sae, as well as modern paintings collected by the emeritus chairman Shoji Uehara.
 The museum's collection includes art from both the East and the West, including Buddha statues, sutras and other Buddhist art from the Heian and Kamakura periods in Japan, and Western paintings and modern Japanese paintings.
 The Uehara Museum of Buddhist Art opened in 1983 and the Uehara Museum of Modern Art opened in 2000, before merging and reopening as the Uehara Museum of Art in 2017.

 Uehara Museum of Art Official Website (Japanese only)

-Located in Shimoda, Izu, the Uehara Museum of Art was established through donations of Buddhist art collected by the late Shokichi Uehara, former emeritus chairman of Taisho Pharmaceutical, and his wife, as well as modern paintings collected by the emeritus chairman Shoji Uehara.
+Uehara Museum of Art, located in Shimoda, Izu, was established through donations of Buddhist art collected by the late Shokichi Uehara, former emeritus chairman of Taisho Pharmaceutical, and his wife Sae, as well as modern paintings collected by the emeritus chairman Shoji Uehara.
 The museum's collection includes art from both the East and the West, including Buddha statues, sutras and other Buddhist art from the Heian and Kamakura periods in Japan, and Western paintings and modern Japanese paintings.
 The Uehara Museum of Buddhist Art opened in 1983 and the Uehara Museum of Modern Art opened in 2000, before merging and reopening as the Uehara Museum of Art in 2017.

 Uehara Museum of Art Official Website (Japanese only)